-If this is the first time you are going to use public transport in London, either subway or public bus, you will probably find it a little difficult to adapt and know exactly how it works, so if it is already a little difficult in itself, then with a baby and a stroller, you will be able to use the public transport in London with a baby and a stroller.
+If this is the first time you are going to use public transport in London, either subway or public bus, you will probably find it a little difficult to adapt and know exactly how it works, so if it is already a little difficult in itself, then with a baby and a stroller, you will be able to use the public transport in London.

 Well, to begin with, I am going to tell you that we and many parents living in London use public transport with strollers a lot.
 The truth is that it can be very easy if you can choose accessible stations and routes.
 But sometimes this is not possible and the truth is that it is not very easy, but if you have to do it, you do it.

 If you are visiting London with a baby, you should know that children under the age of 10 travel on London public transport for free, as long as they are accompanied by an adult.
-If you are traveling with more children, you can check the fares when traveling on public transport with children in our article transport in London for children.
+If you are travelling with more children, you can check the fares when travelling on public transport with children in our article: Travelling in London with kids.